cmaes: A Simple yet Practical Python Library for CMA-ES: Introduction

-The cornerstone of \texttt{cmaes} lies in its \emph{simplicity} and \emph{practicality}: To ensure \emph{simplicity}, our focus has been on high code readability, making it an inspiration for other evolution strategy libraries such as evojax~\cite{tang2022evojax} and evosax~\cite{lange2023evosax}, and an excellent educational resource.
+The cornerstone of \texttt{cmaes} lies in its \emph{simplicity} and \emph{practicality}: To ensure \emph{simplicity}, our focus has been on high code readability, making it an inspiration for other evolution strategy libraries such as evojax~\cite{tang2022evojax} and evosax~\cite{lange2023evosax}, a useful educational resource.
 Regarding its \emph{practicality}, \texttt{cmaes} stands out by incorporating recent significant advancements in CMA-ES, setting it apart from other libraries.
-This integration includes (i) automatic learning rate adaptation for solving \emph{difficult} problems such as multimodal and noisy environments \emph{without} expensive hyperparameter tuning, (ii) transfer learning, and (iii) mixed-integer optimization.
-These advanced features are easily accessible through user-friendly APIs, establishing \texttt{cmaes} as the go-to choice for practitioners.
+This integration includes (i)~automatic learning rate adaptation for solving \emph{difficult} problems such as multimodal and noisy environments \emph{without} expensive hyperparameter tuning, (ii)~transfer learning, (iii)~mixed-variable optimization, and (iv)~multi-objective optimization.
+These advanced features are easily accessible through user-friendly APIs, establishing \texttt{cmaes} as the primary choice for practitioners.

 In this paper, we aim to provide a comprehensive overview of \texttt{cmaes}'s motivation and distinctive features, making this paper a valuable guide for practitioners to effectively use the library.
-The remainder of this section discusses related work of Python software for CMA-ES.
+The remainder of this section discusses related work on Python software for CMA-ES.
 Section~\ref{sec:bg} explains the specifics of CMA-ES adopted in this study.
 Section~\ref{sec:cma_oss} discusses the design philosophy behind \texttt{cmaes}, provides basic usage information, and discusses the software aspects of our library.
 Section~\ref{sec:recent} discusses several recent advances in the field of CMA-ES that can be used through \texttt{cmaes}.
 Section~\ref{sec:conclusion} concludes the paper with a summary and discussion.